scottcarver/wp-withagency/docs/commands/block.md

 ### 📈 Improvements

 1. Ideally new blocks would be added to the "allowed list" when they're generated.
 Currently a function called `custom_allowedblocktypes` explicitly allows certain blocks.
 It is disabled by default until it can be integrated.
 Likely this will become a .json file, which makes it easier to read/write.
+2. PATTERNS.
+I've started using the pattern of /block/block-name-patterns.php to contain patterns within the component.
+These are required within a single file (function-custom_blockpatterns.php).
+In the future add an featuire to optionally include patterns for new blocks.